 Many people may lose out on a tax refund simply because they did not file a federal income tax return.

-Many taxpayers may not file because they didn’t earn enough money to be required to do.
+Many taxpayers may not file because they didn’t earn enough money to be required to file.
 However, taxpayers who had federal taxes withheld by their employer may be eligible for a refund of those taxes.
 Also, even if you aren’t required to file, you may qualify for benefits like the Earned Income Tax Credit.

 You must file a tax return to get the money.